SaltyGoo/saltygoo.github.io/_posts/2020-11-13-belly-drum.md

 tags: spell vivimancy
 title: Belly Drum
 ---
-D: 10 minutes
+**D**: 10 minutes

-Take [dice] damage.
-If you hit with a melee attack before the end of the spell, it inflicts [sum] extra damage.
+You violently beat your belly while screaming.
+Take [dice] damage, your melee attacks it inflicts [sum] extra damage.
+You will need to eat one extra ration today.

 ###### belly + drum
 ###### From Throne of Salt's [Adipomancer](http://throneofsalt.blogspot.com/2018/02/class-adipomancer.html)